Respecting human rights

 Proportion of Female Employees and Female Leaders in Japan

-Business divisions are making efforts to develop the necessary environment, systems and culture tailored to their respective businesses.
+Each business division is working to develop the necessary environment and systems and create a culture that is tailored to their respective businesses.

 Those related to childcare/nursing care support Those related to workstyle in general